-Sea Power Ltd., in partnership with such companies such as 4cEngineering, Romax, ARUP and DNV GL are continuously engaged in the development of the Seapower Platform and PTO.
+Sea Power Ltd., in partnership with such companies such as 4cEngineering, Romax, ARUP and DNV GL, Wood, Waveventure, and Exceedance, are continuously engaged in the development of the large scale Seapower Platform and PTO.
 In early 2014, numerical analyses pointed to even better power performance predictions in real seas after another round of shape and scale optimisation.
 The site dependent power matrix is constantly being updated and improvements made as further physical testing occurs.
-A detailed costing analysis on the Seapower Platform has yielded very interesting results.
+A detailed cost analysis on the Seapower Platform has yielded very interesting results.

-A realistic near-term target is a Levelised Cost of Energy of lower than 16 Euro cent per kWh for an array of units in a 100MW wave array.
-From physical testing* at 1:25 and 1:4 scale we find that the full scale Seapower Platform is ideal for the North Atlantic Belmullet AMETS type site as well other site’s golablly that have a good >60 kW/m average wave resources (shown in red regions below).
-LCOE is lowest where this annual average resource level is highest.
+A realistic near-term target is a Levelised Cost of Energy of lower than 15 cent per kWh for an array of units in a 100MW wave array.
+From physical testing* at 1:25 and 1:4 scale we find that the full scale Seapower Platform is ideal for the North Atlantic Belmullet AMETS type site as well other sites globally that have >60 kW/m annual average wave resources (shown in red regions below).
+LCOE is lowest where this annual average resource is highest.
 Potential target locations for the technology are shown below.
 As well as Europe, they include territories in USA, Canada, South America, South Africa, Australia and New Zealand:

 The CAPEX, currently (low TRL) predicted at less than €4.7 million per MW per unit is made up of the following: